fjwright/Run-REDUCE-0/README.md

   longer throws an error.
 * Better handling of `Load Packages...` and `Packages Root Dir`.
 * Disable earlier and later input buttons as appropriate.
+* Enable or disable menu items etc. according to whether REDUCE is running.
+Allow REDUCE to be restarted.
+* `Quit` menu item renamed to `Exit`, and a new `Stop REDUCE` item added to the `REDUCE` menu.